P10-Robuddy/linorobot2/README.md

     source install/setup.bash

 ## Hardware and Robot Firmware

 All the hardware documentation and robot microcontroller's firmware can be found [here](https://github.com/linorobot/linorobot2_hardware).

 ## URDF

-### 1. Define robot properties
+### 1. Custom URDF - Define robot properties

 [linorobot2_description](./linorobot2_description) package has parameterized xacro files that can help you kickstart writing the robot's URDF.
 Open <robot_type>.properties.urdf.xacro in [linorobot2_description/urdf](./linorobot2_description/urdf) directory and change the values according to the robot's specification/dimensions.
 All pose definitions must be measured from the `base_link` (center of base) and wheel positions (ie `wheel_pos_x`) are referring to wheel 1.

 For custom URDFs, you can change the `urdf_path` in [description.launch.py](./linorobot2_description/launch/description.launch.py) found in linorobot2_description/launch directory.

 Robot Orientation: